Genki Haraguchi

-Genki Haraguchi (原口 元気, Haraguchi Genki) is a Japanese professional footballer who plays as an attacking midfielder for Beerschot and the Japan national team.
+Genki Haraguchi (原口 元気, Haraguchi Genki) is a Japanese professional footballer who plays as an attacking midfielder for Belgian Challenger Pro League club Beerschot and the Japan national team.

 Club career

 Urawa Red Diamonds

 Haraguchi made his debut as a professional on 25 May 2008, in the J. League Cup match against Nagoya Grampus.
 He scored his first professional goal against Nagoya Grampus in a J. League Division 1 game on 12 April 2009.

 Hertha BSC

 On 25 May 2014, it was announced that Haraguchi had been signed by Hertha BSC.
 He scored his first competitive goal for Hertha on 16 August 2014 in a 4–2 win during the first round DFB Pokal game against FC Viktoria Köln.
 He scored his first Bundesliga goal on 14 March against Schalke 04 to put Hertha 2–1 in front.

 In January 2018, Haraguchi joined Fortuna Düsseldorf on loan until the end of the season.

 Fortuna Düsseldorf (loan)

 While on loan at Düsseldorf for the 2017–18 season, Haraguchi played a key role in helping the side gain promotion to the Bundesliga.